ethereumproject/volunteer/Difficulty-Bomb-Defusal/README.md

 ```100000``` sets the pace of the bomb.
 This is 'the fuse' A larger number would slow the bomb down.

-The ```- 2``` in the algo was origanally set as "the bomb" was not to be engaged until after block 200000.
+The ```- 2``` in the algo was originally set as "the bomb" was not to be engaged until after block 200000.

 ###Kick the Can Method #2

 Reset the delay

-the ```- 2``` in the algo was origanally set as "the bomb" was not to be engaged until after block 200000.Changing this number to a higher number allows the bomb to be delayed. i.e. ```-50``` would reset and delay the bomb from starting until block 50000000
+the ```- 2``` in the algo was originally set as "the bomb" was not to be engaged until after block 200000.Changing this number to a higher number allows the bomb to be delayed. i.e. ```-50``` would reset and delay the bomb from starting until block 50000000

 ### Research